-3.1 Investigation Activities
+3.I Investigation Activities

-True North provided qualified environmental professionals to identify potential hazardous materials, universal waste materials and other regulated materials present within the on-site structures.
-The primary means of investigation was the visual examination of building materials and containerized chemicals.
-Prior to the initiation of investigation activities, information was gathered regarding the general facility layout and site history.
+True North provided a qualified environmental professional to identify potential hazardous materials, universal waste materials and other regulated materials present within the on-site structures.
+The primary means of investigation were the visual examination of building materials and containerized chemicals.
+Prior to the initiation of investigation activities, information was gathered regarding the general facility layout and Site history.
 The inspectors then performed a thorough walk-through of each building to identify potentially regulated materials.
 The scope of the investigation was limited to visible identification and did not include "intrusive" investigation activities.
 "Intrusive" investigation includes the removal of energized electrical components and equipment, hydraulic cylinder and tank evaluation, and deconstruction of electrical/light components.